Randomblock1/caffeinate2/README.md

 ### Anything else

 Your computer will attempt to execute the input as a command.
-It is necessary to wrap the command in single quotes if you're going to use shell commands, like `&&`.
+It is necessary to wrap the command in single quotes if you're going to use shell scripting, like `&&` or `||`.
 This is just how the shell works.

 ## License